 In an increasingly secular age, Thanksgiving is an oddity.
 Think about it: there remains a day, or even multiple days, when the majority of institutions and workplaces across America take a break for the purpose of giving thanks (at least theoretically).

 Thanksgiving is not like Labor Day, a day when people revel in the last bit of summer and appreciate the day off from work.
 It is also unlike Christmas, which, as evangelicals enjoy noting each year, has been culturally diminished (though I have not yet seen an analysis of the cups at Starbucks for this year).
-Thanksgiving is also unlike Christmas in that it has not been renamed.
+Thanksgiving is also unlike Christmas in that its name has not been subject to change.
 While it has become the norm for companies, organizations, and educational institutions to close for the “winter holidays” or “winter break,” Thanksgiving still has its own spot on the calendar.
-Even the University of California Berkeley, which is far from a Christian institution, has not replaced the term Thanksgiving with something less “offensive.”
+Even the University of California Berkeley, which is far from a Christian institution, has not replaced the term Thanksgiving with something less “offensive”.
 The holiday is right there on the calendar.

 Yet, as easy as it might be to point out the inconsistencies of how unbelievers give thanks, we as believers need to consider whether we too have missed the Bible’s teaching when it comes to thanksgiving.

 This week, gratitude will fill people from all sorts of religious backgrounds.
 Sometimes may be in difficult circumstances, but this gratitude is often short-lived.
 However, Thanksgiving marks the entirety of our lives.
 And this thanksgiving should not simply be a generic feeling of gratitude.
 So what does it mean to give thanks in a way that is biblical?
 Thankfully, the Bible offers us help here.